xecrets/xecrets-cli/docs/index.md

 :       Do not display any messages or progress (global).

 -r|--dryrun
-:       Only perform a dry run without actually modifying anything (global).
+:       Perform a dry run without actually modifying anything (global).

 -s|--stdout
 :       Write log output to stdout instead of stderr (global).